Small Drops, Big Ripples

 1. Cut Car Dependency

 Shifting away from private car use is one of the most impactful climate actions.
 Choose to walk, cycle, or take public transport (if it is available).
+You might be a bit inconvenienced at first.
+The bus isn´t going to start coming on time because you decided to start taking it.
+So going in with realistic expectations is a good approach.
 Becoming a one-car (or no-car) household drastically reduces emissions while improving quality of life and public space.
 Check if any car-sharing services like GoCar or Yuko are near you.
 If you live in a rural area, this may not be an option, but you may support campaigns and politicians who support initiatives like Park & Ride, improved electric vehicle infrastructure and inter-county rail etc...
 Different places, different solutions.

 2. Eat Lower-Impact Foods